rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

    9-tiling quality score limits per academic subject

 In :numref:`score9Limits`, we see confirmed again the **incommensurability** between the subjects, we noticed already in the apparent enrolment quality scoring , especially between *Law Studies* (39.1 - 51.1) and *Politology* (50.5 - 65.9).
-Universities valuated in *Law studies* but not in *Politology*, like the University of *Bielefeld*, would see their enrolment quality unfairly weakened when simply averaging the enrolment quality scores over valuated subjects.
+Universities valuated in *Law studies* but not in *Politology*, like the University of *Bielefeld*, would see their enrolment quality *unfairly weakened* when simply averaging the enrolment quality scores over valuated subjects.

-We add, now, these 9-tiling quality score limits to the enrolment quality records of the 41 Universities and rank these records all conjointly together with the help of the :py:class:`sortingDigraphs.NormedQuantilesRatingDigraph` constructor and by using the *Copeland* rule, .
+We add, now, these 9-tiling quality score limits to the enrolment quality records of the 41 Universities and rank all these records conjointly together with the help of the :py:class:`sortingDigraphs.NormedQuantilesRatingDigraph` constructor and by using the :ref:`Copeland ranking rule <Copeland-Ranking-label>`.

 The resulting ranking of the 41 Universities including the lower-closed 9-tiling score limits may be nicely illustrated  with the help of a corresponding heatmap view (see :numref:`ninetiledHeatmap`).